Refinitiv/nginx-sticky-module-ng/README.md

     has changed, index values are not guaranted to correspond to the same server as before!
     USE IT WITH CAUTION and only if you need to!

 - hmac:    the HMAC hash mechanism to encode upstream server It's like the hash mechanism but it uses hmac_key to secure the hashing.
-It can't be used with hash. md5|sha1: well known hash
+It can't be used with hash or text. md5|sha1: well known hash
-    default: none. see hash.

 - hmac_key: the key to use with hmac.
 It's mandatory when hmac is set

+- no_fallback: when this flag is set, nginx will return a 502 (Bad Gateway or Proxy Error) if a request comes with a cookie and the corresponding backend is unavailable.

+Cookie settings:
+- name:    the name of the cookie used to track the persistant upstream srv;
+  default: route

+- domain:  the domain in which the cookie will be valid
+  default: none.
+Let the browser handle this.

+- path:    the path in which the cookie will be valid
+  default: /

+- expires: the validity duration of the cookie
   default: nothing.

-- no_fallback: when this flag is set, nginx will return a 502 (Bad Gateway or Proxy Error) if a request comes with a cookie and the corresponding backend is unavailable.
+It's a session cookie.
+  restriction: must be a duration greater than one second

 - secure    enable secure cookies; transferred only via https
 - httponly  enable cookies not to be leaked via js